kayerosaint/faf_tg_bot/README.md

 docker-compose up

-## Currently, the commands are scripted and supported:
+## Currently, the tg bot commands are scripted and supported:

 /play
 /notplay